literaryno4/literaryno4.github.io/_posts/2019-12-17-cs231n-assignments-note3-two-layer-neural-network.md

 Take a two layer neural network as an example.
 You do following steps to train a neural network model:

-1. Initialize the weights.
+1. **Initialize the weights**.
 Between input layer and hidden layer, there is matrix $ W1 $ for input weights.
 Between hidden layer and output layer, there is matrix $ W2 $ for hidden layer weights.
 We first initialize them.

-2. Forwardpropagation(forward pass).
+2. **Forwardpropagation(forward pass)**.
 We do forward pass to compute the loss.
 Say, for the first layer, we use ReLU as **activation function** and softmax for the second layer.
 So we have the following expressions.
 Then, we get the loss.

 	$$